-Architects to know and love
+Architects (and builders/developers) to know and love

 Before we embark on our tour, let me give you a quick snapshot of a few architects and developers that were highly influential on the Palm Springs streetscape and the evolution of Desert Modernism.
 If you want to crack on with the tour, click here to jump right in.

 Richard Neutra – Austrian born, raised and trained, Neutra immigrated to the U.S. in 1923 where he worked with Frank Lloyd Wright and Rudolf N. Schindler before branching out on his own.
 Of the three homes Neutra designed in Palm Springs, his masterpiece is the residence he designed for Edgar Kaufmann in 1946.